Sanders, Biden cancel Ohio rallies over coronavirus concerns

 “I am very confident that the campaign will take the very best information and make the very best decision going forward,” he said.

-The campaign hasn’t announced another rally to follow the president’s last one in North Carolina on March 2.
+The campaign hasn’t announced another rally to follow the president’s last one in North Carolina on March 2, though the campaign did announce a “Catholics for Trump” coalition event in Milwaukee on March 19.
 Until now, the Republican campaign had been keeping a steady pace of rallies this year.
-Trump is still scheduled to travel to Las Vegas and Denver this week for fundraisers and a speech to the Republican Jewish Coalition.
+Trump is scheduled to travel to Las Vegas and Denver this week for fundraisers and a speech to the Republican Jewish Coalition.

 For both Democratic candidates, rallies have been a key opportunity to show off endorsements and build enthusiasm around their candidacy.
 But Democratic strategist Andrew Feldman suggested that forgoing future rallies could be particularly problematic for Sanders, whose events draw thousands of supporters in major cities.